App Logo

 Stage 5: Final Settlement

-How Much Does Conveyancing Cost in Dubai
+How Much Does Conveyancing Cost for a Dubai Property Purchase (2025)

 • Dubai Land Department (DLD) Fees: The main government charge is the DLD transfer fee, which is 4% of the property's purchase price, plus a small administration fee for issuing the new title deed.